Updated on 16 may 2018

 First instance decisions (in Eurostat data) refer to decisions taken by administrative or judicial bodies in Member States on refugee status and subsidiary protection, as well as authorisations to stay for humanitarian reasons.
 First instance decisions also include decisions granted to persons who are subject to the Dublin Regulation.

 The number of asylum applicants and the number of first instance decisions during a given year differs.
 This is due to the time elapsed between a request being submitted and the decision.
 This time varies considerably, depending on national asylum procedures and the administrative workload of Member States.

 The first graph shows the aggregate of positive decisions for the EU-28.
 The bar represents the positive decisions in thousands while the circles give the percentage that positive decisions represent in total decisions.
-The second graph presents the distribution between positive and negative decisions by Member State for the period January – June 2017.
+The second graph presents the distribution between positive and negative decisions by Member State for the year 2017.